Resolving Theme Interference

 3. Manual integration

-If your theme’s menu is hard coded (most are), then replacing the menu by altering the code directly will be necessary to eliminate styling interference from the theme.
-This is known as Manual Integration.
+If you’re using a traditional theme where the header and menu are controlled with PHP template files, then replacing the menu by altering the code directly will be necessary to eliminate styling interference from the theme.
+This is called Manual Integration.
 If there isn’t already a guide for your specific theme, then these instructions provide a general strategy for identifying, locating, and replacing any theme’s menu.

 Note that this assumes you’ve been able to use Automatic Integration to replace the theme’s menu, so you can see UberMenu, but there is interference to be resolved.

-Here’s on overview of the 3 steps to eliminating residual styling via manual integration.
+Here’s an overview of the 3 steps to eliminating residual styling via manual integration.

 1. Identify the source of the interference